-Chapter 7 is a liquidation bankruptcy and can be filed by an individual or a business.
+Chapter 7 bankruptcy is a liquidation bankruptcy and can be filed by an individual or a business.
 This is the most commonly used type of bankruptcy.
-The debtor surrenders any non-exempt assets to the control of the Court.
+The debtor surrenders any nonexempt assets to the control of the court.
 The assets are liquidated and the funds distributed to the creditors in the case.

-Chapter 11 is a reorganization bankruptcy mainly used by businesses in order to obtain relief from debt burdens while still allowing the business to operate under the supervision of the Court.
-Chapter 11 is also used by individual debtors who have debts that exceed the debt limits outlined in the Bankruptcy Code.
+Chapter 11 bankruptcy is a reorganization bankruptcy mainly used by businesses in order to obtain relief from debt burdens while still allowing the business to operate under the supervision of the court.
+Chapter 11 bankruptcy is also used by individual debtors who have debts that exceed the debt limits outlined in the Bankruptcy Code.

-Chapter 12 is a reorganization bankruptcy mainly used by family farmers and is similar to Chapter 11 and Chapter 13.
+Chapter 12 is a reorganization bankruptcy mainly used by family farmers and is similar to Chapter 11 and Chapter 13 bankruptcy.

-Chapter 13 is a reorganization bankruptcy used by individuals who do not qualify for Chapter 7 because their income exceeds the median income or who wish to protect assets that would be surrendered under a Chapter 7 proceeding.
+Chapter 13 bankruptcy is a reorganization bankruptcy used by individuals who do not qualify for Chapter 7 bankruptcy because their income exceeds the median income or who wish to protect assets that would be surrendered under a Chapter 7 bankruptcy proceeding.
 Chapter 13 bankruptcies are for individuals who are wage earners or have a reliable source of income allowing them to fund a repayment plan.
-A Chapter 13 plan allows for repayment terms of 3 to 5 years.
+A Chapter 13 bankruptcy plan allows for repayment terms of three to five years.

 How often can I file bankruptcy?

-If you file a Chapter 7 case and receive a discharge, you have to wait 8 years from the filing date of the first case to file another Chapter 7 bankruptcy
+If you file a Chapter 7 bankruptcy case and receive a discharge, you have to wait eight years from the filing date of the first case to file another Chapter 7 bankruptcy.

-If you file a Chapter 13 case and receive a discharge, you have to wait 2 to 6 years from the filing date of the first case to receive a discharge in the second filing.
+If you file a Chapter 13 bankruptcy case and receive a discharge, you have to wait for two to six years from the filing date of the first case to receive a discharge in the second filing.

 How long will a bankruptcy stay on my credit report?

-A Chapter 13 bankruptcy remains on your credit report for 7 years.
+A Chapter 13 bankruptcy remains on your credit report for seven years.